susannagladh/technical_writing_portfolio/technical-product-documentation-pack/index.md

 [Home](../) | [About me](../about.md) | [Selected work](../#selected-work)

-## Overview
+> Note: FlowDesk Admin is a fictional product created for this portfolio sample.

-This project is a sample documentation pack for a fictional SaaS admin product.
+This project is a sample documentation pack for a SaaS admin product.

 The purpose of the project is to demonstrate how technical documentation can support users, support teams, customer success, product teams and internal knowledge-sharing.

-The documentation pack is based on a fictional product called **FlowDesk Admin**, an admin portal used to manage users, roles and notifications in a SaaS environment.
+The documentation pack is based on **FlowDesk Admin**, a fictional web-based admin portal for managing users, roles and notifications in a SaaS environment.

 ## Product scenario

-FlowDesk Admin is a fictional web-based admin tool used by customer administrators and internal support teams.
+Customer administrators and internal support teams use FlowDesk Admin to manage account access and notification settings.

 The product allows users to: